cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

 ## Overrides Schema

-The `overrides` section schema at the global level is as follows:
+The `overrides` section schema at the global scope is as follows:

 ```yaml
 overrides: